Knockout Strategy, But No Bragging Rights?

-Did you start the year with a “killer” strategy, but haven’t started to see the pay-off yet?
-You aren’t killing the market?
-The competition is still extraordinarily difficult; are others winning more and more?
+So you started the year with a killer strategy…but you haven’t started to see the payoff.
+You aren’t killing the market.
+The competition is still extraordinarily difficult, and others seem to be winning more and more.
 The battle is tiring.
-The grind is in full court press.
+The grind is in full-court press.

-Is the Optimism Leaking Out of the Success Balloon?
+The Optimism is Leaking out of the Success Balloon

 We all do it.
-We start the year with the highest optimism that THIS will be the year that we make the breakthrough.
-THIS will be the year that your killer strategy starts to pay off.
-THIS will be the year that’s different from the rest.
-So – how’s it going?
+We start the year with the highest optimism that this will be the year we make our breakthrough; this will be the year our killer strategy starts to pay off; this will be the year that’s different from the rest.
+So, how’s it going?
 Honestly?

-We are over a quarter into the calendar year, and you are likely to have had your quarterly board meetings, employee town halls, and (if public) earnings releases and investor calls.
+If you are over a quarter into the calendar year, you have likely had your quarterly board meetings, employee town halls, and (if public) earnings releases and investor calls.

-Was your finance team sharpening their pencils to find that last bit of good news that you hoped was hidden in last week’s sales report?
+Are you worn out from trying to explain why your new strategy lacks traction in the marketplace or is not being effectively executed?
+Is your finance team sharpening their pencils to find that last bit of good news hidden (you hope) in last week’s sales report?

-Imagine a world where you and your team could barely contain your excitement as you walked into the Board meetings to share amazing news.
-Imagine a world where you aren’t so tired all the time.
+Imagine a world where you and your team can barely contain your excitement as you walk into board meetings to share amazing news.
 I’m here to tell you it’s possible.

 Remember, Execution is King

-Don’t be insulted, love of strategic statements sometimes assumes achievement.
 Success is dependent on the plain, mundane, boring process of executing your strategy.
+Don’t be insulted; love of strategic statements sometimes assumes successful achievement.

-We’ve seen it time and again – companies that have spent enormous resources on developing a KILLER strategy – some even engaged high-polish consulting firms, who spent countless hours in deep dive sessions with your team, emerging from their “war room” with the most beautiful, well-illustrated and animated PowerPoint containing their recommended strategy.
-Your leadership team blesses it, and it’s presented to the Board as “THE SOLUTION.”
-You hand it over to your team with best wishes for the successful implementation.
-Then you move on to tackling the next big issue for your organization.
+We’ve seen it time and again: Your company spent enormous resources on developing a killer strategy.
+It even engaged high-polish consulting firms, who spent countless hours in deep dive sessions with your team —emerging from their war room with the most beautiful, well-illustrated and animated PowerPoint containing their recommended strategy.
+Your leadership team blessed it, and it was presented to the board as “the solution.”
+You handed it over to your team with best wishes for its successful implementation.
+Then you moved on to tackling your organization’s next big issue.

-Here’s a clue – as you handed over the strategy, did your team look you in the eye, and with confidence, tell you that they could implement?
+Here’s a clue—as you handed over the strategy, how many in your team looked you in the eye and, with confidence, told you they could implement?
 Did you ask them what resources they needed to get it done?
 Here’s where things can fall apart when you have a great opportunity.

 If you don’t have a killer implementation team, your killer strategy will be a waste of your team’s time and your organization’s money.
-And if you think that your implementation team is already best in class, I’m going to ask you to think about that again.
-Don’t mistake a world class operations team with a high-powered strategic implementation team.
+And if you think your implementation team is already best in class, I’m going to ask you to think about that again.
+Don’t mistake a world-class operations team with a high-powered strategic implementation team.
 They are two different things.
-Your operations team that delivers great results, time and time again, is organized and incented to deliver just that – great operational results.
-Their success lies in gaining efficiencies and serving the customer.
+Your operations team that delivers great results, time and time again, is organized and incented to deliver just that— great operational results.
+Its success lies in gaining efficiencies and serving the customer.

 It’s the Change Agents, Not Brute Force

-In contrast, a great strategy implementation team is made up of change agents and rabble rousers who can see the future and push and pull and lead the organization into the future state.
-Implementation teams know that in order to get the strategy over the finish line quickly, you will need to give up some of that efficiency, albeit temporarily, to transform the organization.
+A great strategy implementation team is made up of change agents and rabble-rousers who can see the future and push, pull, and lead the organization there.
+Implementation teams know that in order to get the strategy over the finish line quickly, you will need to give up some of that efficiency, albeit tem- porarily, to transform the organization.
 Change is hard work.
-Breaking old habits and forming new ones is difficult – just ask anyone who’s been on a diet.
-Status Quo is transformation’s enemy – if you expect your current team to keep doing what they are doing, you won’t get any different results.
+Breaking old habits and forming new ones is difficult (just ask anyone who’s been on a diet).
+But high-achieving implementation teams recognize status quo as the enemy.

 “Impossible is not a fact, it is an opinion!”